reactome/sbml-exporter/README.md

 - -t dbid

+The output for the argument -t will be a single SBML file named "stid.xml" (where stid is the stable identifier for dbid) written into the directory specified with the -o option.

+- -i stid

-The output for the argument -t will be a single SBML file named "dbid.xml" written into the directory specified with the -o option.
+The output for the argument -t will be a single SBML file named "stid.xml" written into the directory specified with the -o option.

 - -s dbid

 The output for the argument -s will be many SBML files, each representing a Pathway for the given Species.
-These will be names "nnnn.xml", where nnnn is the databaseIdentifier for the pathway described by the file.
+These will be names "R-XYZ-nnnn.xml", where R-XYZ-nnnn is the stable Identifier for the pathway described by the file.

 - -m dbid1,dbid2,dbid3

 The output for the argument -m will be several SBML files, each representing the Pathway specified by the databaseIdentifier.
-Each file will be named dbid1.xml etc. Note, should any of the values given not represent a Reactome Pathway this identifier will be ignored.
+Each file will be named stid1.xml etc. Note, should any of the values given not represent a Reactome Pathway this identifier will be ignored.

 - -l dbid1,dbid2,dbid3